playfulprogramming/playfulprogramming/.storybook/README.md

   panels, quiz submission, and results can be exercised directly.
 - Inline quizzes use isolated question IDs and reset their store on unmount.
 - Layouts and script-only Astro components use small fixtures in `fixtures/`.
-  The theme sidebar includes its trigger, heading links include article headings, and the blocking tab script includes hydrated tabs.
+  The theme sidebar includes its trigger, and heading links include article headings.
-- The Mermaid story includes a diagram for the renderer to process.

 The preview imports the site's global tokens and typography. `site-integration.ts` adds Preact and the site's Astro icons to the adapter's isolated render server.